reahl/reahl/reahl-doc/doc/howto/multihomed.rst

 differently depending on which hostname you use to access to it.

-This example assumes you know the basics of creating a customised theme as explained in :doc:`bootstrapsass`.
+This example assumes you know the basics of creating a customised theme as explained in :doc:`customisingcss`.

 Create multiple themes and configure webpack to package them